wp-plugins/kebo-twitter-feed/readme.txt

 == Changelog ==

 = 0.3.4 =
-* Bug Fix: Fixed unnecessary cache refreshes.
+* Bug Fix: Fixed unnecessary cache refreshes, by giving 10 seconds for each to be made.
 * Bug Fix: Fixed some styling issues reported.
 * Bug Fix: JS and CSS now only loaded on relevant pages.